joakimsk/docs/docs/setup.rst

 * *Server config* (Basic server onfiguration)
 * *Own pos config* (Use server as a position tracker)
 * *Channels config* (set up channels)
-* *Synch nodes* (experimental synchronisation between instances)
+* *Synch nodes* (experimental: synchronisation between instances)

 Basic server settings
 ---------------------

 To start the setup, choose *'Server Config'* in the menu.
 You will now see a set of fields that can be filled in or changed.
 They are fairly self-explanatory.
-The first thing to do is to set your own callsign at the top and restart aprsd.
+If you haven't set the callsign yet, now is a good time.
 'NOCALL' is default but should set your own!
 The other settings can wait a little.
 They are as follows:

 * **Igate settings**. *Polaric-aprsd* is capable of running as a full igate if required.
 If you set up the server with both internet and TNC/Radio it *may* be useful to activate the igate.
 Don't activate it if you don't need it.
-The igate use the channels whose names are entered as the primary RF and APRS-IS channels.
-Make sure that these are correctly configured *before* you activate the igate.
+The igate use the channels which are marked as the primary RF and APRS-IS channels (in channel-setup).
+Make sure that these channels are correctly configured *before* you activate the igate.

 * **Connection to another Polaric Server instance** (over APRS) for remote control and synchronization of SAR information (alias, tags, etc..).
 Servers to be connected, need to agree on a common secret (authentication key). *This is for advanced users*.